johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 Many embedded systems product logs.
 These logs can provide valuable insights into the functioning of the system.
 They can provide information on patterns of behaviour and critically, information on errors and potential points of failure in the system.

 This project is an attempt to explore how machine learning can be used to analyse system log files.
-I will be analysing a syslog file from an embedded system.
-The first task will be to try to predict indicators of failure or error.
+In this exercise I will be analysing a syslog file from an embedded system.
+The first task will be to try to identify indicators of failure or error.
 I have traditionally done this type of analysis using regular expressions and other pattern matching techniques.
+This approach has a number of challenges:
+- It requires that developers consistenly apply the correct tagging or log level to a log entry.
+This is not always the case; a developer may use a DEBUG tag, or an INFO tag in the log rather than an ERROR tag.
+- The approach relies on the presence of certain keywords like "Error", "Failed", "Fatal" etc. There are often considerable variations on these, for example ERR_SEG_FAULT, ERR_CONNECT_FAULT, ERRCONNECT.
+- The presence of these key words does not necessarily indicate an error, for example the trace of a message may have an entry: "Status": "Normal, "Error": "".
+This indicates that no error was found, but the presence of the "error" keyword could cause this entry to be incorrectly classified.
-This approach requires constant update and tweaking.
+- This approach requires constant update and tweaking for it to remain effective.

   I hope, by using a machine learning approach, to develop a model that can accurately predict errors and system failures using a learned context.
 This would eliminate or greatly reduce the need for iterative tweaking of the analysis tool.
+This approach could then be extended into a broader classification system where log entries could be classified with greater refinement associating then with certain subsystems or certain patterns of behaviour.

 ## Preparing the data